 - Never reply to a phone number or use a website that is part of a suspicious call, pop-up or text message to verify personal information.

-- Phishing emails are near-replica websites of a trusted or well-known institution such as your financial institution or a government agency.
+- Emails are are sent to your inbox and direct you to replica websites of a trusted or well-known institution such as your financial institution or a government agency.
 When in doubt, you should initiate contact through a known telephone number or website.

 Report the attempted theft